 The Dining Hall is full of large, round wooden tables for students and staff to eat together in a spirit of conversation and shared-experience.
 Employees often describe the Dining Hall as the “heartbeat” of the school because of the conversation and community-building that occurs over delicious food.

 The Dining Hall food selection is extensive featuring a variety of healthy and delicious choices at every meal including vegetarian, vegan, and gluten free options.
 At lunch and dinner, students can choose from a full salad bar, a daily soup, and theme menu specials.
 Access to excessively sugary desserts and soda are intentionally absent, with a focus on eating fresh and nutritious meals at every opportunity.
 That doesn’t mean an occasional ice-cream sundae bar or hot chocolate doesn’t make its way into the menu from time to time for special occasions!

-The Dining Hall is managed and staffed by Sodexo, one of the leading food-service providers to schools and organizations across the United States and around the world.
-The Sodexo staff are always willing and eager to hear from students about new and exciting recipes that make our international community feel more like home.
+The dining hall is managed and staffed by Sodexo, one of the leading food-service providers to schools and organizations across the United States and around the world.
+The Sodexo staff is always willing and eager to hear from students about new and exciting recipes that make our international community feel more like home.